Wager Mutiny: Campbell and the Freshwater Bay survivors return to England

 It took five months for Campbell to get out of Buenos Aires, where he was twice confined in a fort for periods of several weeks.
 Eventually the governor sent him to Montevideo, which was just 100 miles across the River Plate.
 It was here that the three Freshwater Bay survivors—Midshipman Isaac Morris, Seaman Samuel Cooper and John Andrews—were languishing as prisoners of war aboard Asia, along with sixteen other English sailors from another ship.
 While his fellow shipmates were treated harshly and confined aboard Asia, Campbell, who had voluntarily converted to Catholicism, wined and dined with various captains on the social circuit of Montevideo.

 All four Wager survivors departed for Spain aboard Asia at the end of October 1745, but the passage was not without incident.
-Having been at sea three days, eleven Indian crew on board mutinied against their barbaric treatment by the Spanish officers.
+Having been at sea three days, eleven Indian crew members on board mutinied against their barbaric treatment by the Spanish officers.
 They killed twenty Spaniards and wounded another twenty before briefly taking control of the ship (which had a total crew of over five hundred).
-Eventually the Spaniards worked to reassert control and through a 'lucky shot', according to Morris, they killed the Indian chief Orellana.
+Eventually, the Spaniards worked to reassert control, and through a 'lucky shot', according to Morris, they killed the Indian chief Orellana.
 His followers all jumped overboard rather than submit to Spanish retribution.

 Asia dropped anchor at the port Corcubion, near Cape Finisterre, on 20 January 1746.
-The authorities chained together Morris, Cooper and Andrews and put them in jail.
+The authorities chained together Morris, Cooper, and Andrews and put them in jail.
 Campbell went to Madrid for questioning.
 After four months held captive in awful conditions, the three Freshwater Bay survivors were eventually released to Portugal, from where they sailed for England, arriving in London on 5 July 1746.
-Bulkley had to confront men he assumed had died on a desolate coastline thousands of miles away.
+Bulkeley had to confront men he assumed had died on a desolate coastline thousands of miles away.

 Campbell's insistence that he had not entered the service of the Spanish Navy, as Cheap and Byron had believed, was apparently confirmed when he arrived in London during early May 1746, shortly after Cheap.
 Campbell went straight to the Admiralty, where he was promptly dismissed from the service for his change in religion.
 His hatred for Cheap had, if anything, intensified.
 After all he had been through, he completes his account of this incredible story thus:

 Most of the hardships I suffered in following the fortunes of Captain Cheap were the consequence of my voluntary attachment to that gentleman.
-In reward for this the Captain has approved himself the greatest Enemy I have in the world.
+In reward for this the Captain has approved himself the greatest Enemy I have in the world. ...
 His ungenerous Usage of me forced me to quit his Company, and embark for Europe in a Spanish ship rather than a French one.